boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __EventSubject__  __: Passing events between components\.__

-Let’s apply this to our LineCommentComponent\.
+Let's apply this to our LineCommentComponent\.
 First we need to define it:

 Keeping it simple\, we are just gettingthe input event from the text input box and calling a method\.